briem-bixly/python-nebri-authentication/README.md

 ```
 pip install git+https://github.com/briem-bixly/python-nebrios-authentication#egg=python-nebrios-authentication
 ```

-<strong>NOTE</strong>: This app requires https://github.com/brie-bixly/python-nebrios to be set up on your instance.

 <strong>NOTE</strong>: Before using any classes and associated functions in this package, you must include nebrios-authentication in your NebriOS Instance and set up any authentication methods you would like to utilize.
 See https://github.com/briem-bixly/nebrios-authentication/blob/master/README.md for more information.

 <h2>Public Classes</h2>